iTwin/imodel-transformer/packages/transformer/README.md

 ### TRANSFORMER_NO_STRICT_DEP_CHECK

 Set this variable to `1` to disable strict dependency checks in `packages/transformer/src/transformer.ts`.
+The strict dependency check validates that the version of @itwinjs/core-backend provided falls in the range defined by the peerDependencies of the transformer package.

 ### SUGGEST_TRANSFORMER_VERSIONS